cavb/markdown-to-docs/README.md

 ### Option relink

 When turned on, changes all link to .md or .markdown files into links to .html or .pdf with same file name.

+### Option convert

+When turned on, input file should be HTML instead of markdown.
+Resulting HTML output does not have embedded images.

 ### Option verbose